Numerical approximation of viscous contact problems applied to glacial sliding: Unsteady sliding

-The non-dimensional time it takes a fluid particle to travel across the domain is of order $t\approx 1$.
+As mentioned above, the non-dimensional time it takes a fluid particle to traverse the domain is of order $t\approx 1$.
 Therefore, the scaled frequency $f = 0.4$ can be considered a relatively slow frequency that allows the cavity to approximately follow the steady shapes associated to the effective pressure at each instant in time as calculated in Section \ref{sec:steady-sliding}.
-In Figure \ref{fig:alt-unsteady}, we compare results obtained with frequencies $f = 0.4$ and $f = 2$ to examine the effect of faster oscillations in the water pressure.
+In Figure \ref{fig:unsteady-2}, we compare results obtained with frequencies $f = 0.4$ and $f = 2$ to examine the effect of faster oscillations in the water pressure.
 With a higher frequency, the magnitude of the change of cavity volume is significantly lower.
-Contrastingly, the amplitude of the sliding speed increases slightly with a higher frequency.
+In contrast, the amplitude of the sliding speed increases slightly with a higher frequency.
 The phase difference between the velocity and the cavity volume also changes when the frequency is increased.
 For a high frequency, the maximum velocity is no longer attained when the cavity reaches its largest extent, but before, when the cavity is still growing.
+More specifically, Figure \ref{fig:unsteady-2}(d) indicates that the maximum of the sliding speed and of the rate of change of the cavity volume occur simultaneously.

+We can therefore expect a phase difference between the sliding speed and the cavity volume to arise for large frequencies.
+For very low frequencies, at each time instant $t$, the cavity shape is approximately that of the corresponding steady state for the values of $N(t)$, $u_b(t)$ and $\tau_b(t)$.
+Therefore, since $u_b$ increases with the cavity volume under steady conditions, this phase difference will disappear.
+When comparing the panels (a) and (d) of Figure \ref{fig:unsteady-1}, we see that this phase difference is larger when the cavity is smallest.
+This could indicate that the characteristic time scale with respect to which we measure the frequency increases for smaller cavity volumes.

-Following \citet{sugiyama2004}, in Figure \ref{fig:alt-unsteady} we also plot the sliding speed against the effective pressure throughout one cycle.
+Following \citet{sugiyama2004}, in Figure \ref{fig:unsteady-2} we also plot the sliding speed against the effective pressure throughout one cycle.
 For the lower frequency $f = 0.4$, a clear loop arises in which the sliding speed is greater during cavity growth.
-For the higher frequency of $f = 2$, the loop nearly collapses into a single line.
+For the higher frequency $f = 2$, the loop nearly collapses into a single line.
 These plots can be compared with those obtained from field measurements in \citet[Figure 5]{sugiyama2004}; a qualitative similarity between both is that higher speeds are reached when $N$ decreases.
 Additionally, similar plots are presented in \citet[Extended Data Figure 4]{andrews2014}.
+These plots also show the extent to which unsteady sliding can differ from its steady counterpart.